UN: Only half of women in developing world have control of their own bodies | DW | 14.04.2021

-Whether it’s sex, healthcare or using contraception, women in developing countries lack control of their bodies, the UN says.
-Attacks on women include rape, forced sterilization, virginity tests and genital mutilation.
+Whether it's sex, healthcare or using contraception, women in developing countries lack control over decisions affecting their bodies, the UN says.
+Attacks includes rape, forced sterilization and genital mutilation.

+Half of women in the developing world reportedly lack choice over what happens with their own bodies

-Almost half the women in 57 countries around the world are denied the freedom to decide on their own bodies, the United Nations said in a report on Wednesday.
-This includes sex, contraception or healthcare.
+Almost half of women in 57 countries around the world are denied the freedom to decide on their own bodies, the United Nations said in a report on Wednesday.
+This includes issues around sex, contraception and healthcare.

 The My Body is My Own study lists attacks on women, including rape, forced sterilization, virginity tests and genital mutilation.

-The underlying issues are often set in structural, societal problems, such as social taboos around sex (for women) and entrenched patriarchy, she said.
+The underlying issues are often based on structural, societal problems, such as social taboos around sex (for women) and entrenched patriarchy, she said.
 This leads to male relatives having power over women's choices, Kanem said.

+Natalia Kanem, Executive Director of the United Nations Population Fund (UNFPA), says women's lives are 'governed by others'

-When they are denied this power, Kanem said it reinforces inequalities and perpetuates violence arising from gender discrimination, which is at the root of the problem.
+Kanem went on to say that when women are denied this power, it reinforces inequalities and perpetuates violence arising from gender discrimination, which is at the root of the problem.

 "When control rests elsewhere, autonomy remains perpetually out of reach," the report found.